Full Frame Vs Crop Camera – Differences & Which is Best?

-This is due to the crop factor of the camera sensor.
-It increases the effective focal length thereby reducing the angle of view.
-This is actually good for wildlife photographers. landscape photographers, who are looking for a wider angle of view would not love this.
-So, they would prefer a full frame camera, when they have to choose between a full frame Vs Crop camera.
+It is actually good for wildlife photographers.
+On the other hand, landscape photographers, who are looking for a wider angle of view would not love this.
+So, they will prefer a full frame camera, when they have to choose between a full frame Vs crop camera.

-Depth Of Field
+7. Depth Of Field

-If you are a portrait photographer then you can get a nice blurry background with beautiful Bokeh, if you are using full frame cameras.
-Now, you would be thinking that how a camera body can create good blurry backgrounds.
-It is mainly dependent on the camera lens.
+Now, you will be thinking that how a camera body can create good blurry backgrounds.
+The background blur is mainly dependent on the camera lens.
 Yes, it is true that the background blur is dependent on the camera lens, but not on lens alone.

 The distance between the subject and the camera is also a factor.
 A full frame camera allows you to get closer to the subject because of the wider angle of view thereby producing a shallow depth of field.

 Cost is one of the important factors.
-As a photographer, you need to invest in camera lens also, not the camera body alone.
+As a photographer, you need to invest in camera lens and other accessories also, not the camera body alone.

-So, if you have a limited budget then it is better to invest in a crop body.
-So, a crop body wins in this factor in the battle of Full frame Vs Crop camera.
+Thus, a crop body wins when it comes to cost factor in the battle of Full frame Vs Crop camera.

-Even though there are plenty of lens options for cameras from Nikon and Canon.
+Even though there are plenty of lens options for cameras from Sony, Nikon and Canon.
 All camera lenses won’t be compatible with both the type of camera bodies.

 If you take the case of Canon DSLR cameras, the crop camera bodies come with Canon EF-S mount, indicated by the white dot on the camera body.
 The full frame Canon camera bodies come with Canon EF mount, indicated by the red dot.

 Canon EF-S mount lenses are only compatible with the Canon APS-C cameras, whereas the EF mount lenses are compatible with both the camera bodies.

-Camera Size and Weight
+10. Camera Size and Weight

 Even though there are many beneficial factors for a full frame camera, one main disadvantage is its weight.
 It is bigger and heavier than the APS-C camera bodies.

-Most of the full frame camera bodies come with Magnesium alloy or metal bodies.
-These are durable and weatherproof.
-Half frame camera bodies usually come with plastic bodies or partly metal bodies.
+APS-C frame camera bodies usually come with plastic bodies or partly metal bodies.
 Most of the half frame cameras are not weatherproof.

 So, when it comes to the weight factor, crop camera wins in the battle of Full frame Vs Crop camera.

-If you are looking to buy a used camera body, Consider reading this article, Used Camera Buying Checklist
+If you are looking to buy a used camera body, consider reading this article, Used Camera Buying Checklist

-The type of DSLR or mirrorless camera you should go for actually depends on the type of photography you are doing, your budget and your interest.
+The type of DSLR/ mirrorless camera you should go for actually depends on the type of photography you are doing, your budget and your interest.
 Full frame DSLRs are more suited for professional photographers since it is costly.
 Half frame cameras are meant for hobby photographers.